microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/New-MgRiskDetection.md

     - `[State <String>]`: Provides the State where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[RequestId <String>]`: Request ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
   - `[RiskDetail <String>]`: riskDetail
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are adminConfirmedUserCompromised, anomalousToken, anomalousUserActivity, anonymizedIPAddress, generic, impossibleTravel, investigationsThreatIntelligence, leakedCredentials, maliciousIPAddress,malwareInfectedIPAddress, mcasSuspiciousInboxManipulationRules, newCountry, passwordSpray,riskyIPAddress, suspiciousAPITraffic, suspiciousBrowser,suspiciousInboxForwarding, suspiciousIPAddress, tokenIssuerAnomaly, unfamiliarFeatures, unlikelyTravel.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, passwordSpray, impossibleTravel, newCountry, anomalousToken, tokenIssuerAnomaly,suspiciousBrowser, riskyIPAddress, mcasSuspiciousInboxManipulationRules, suspiciousInboxForwarding, and anomalousUserActivity.
 If the risk detection is a premium detection, will show generic.
 For more information about each value, see riskEventType values.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[Source <String>]`: Source of the risk detection.
 For example, activeDirectory.